dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`headstails.py`
 ---------------------

-Write a program in Python to ask the user how many times the program should flip a coin, and count how many times the coin landed on heads and tails.
+Write a program to ask the user how many times the program should flip a coin, and count how many times the coin landed on heads and tails.

 .. hint:: Use ``random.choice`` function with a parameter of ``["heads", "tails"]`` to choose between the two options.